itsgox/itsgox/README.md

 I'm André Costa a student that spends most of the time programming!

 - 🔭 I’m currently working on **Chamber**
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning ReactJS
 - 📫 How to reach me: mastergox@hotmail.com
 - ⚡ Fun fact: I'm main Yoru in Valorant